brytonh/brytonh.github.io/_posts/2021-02-13-Poor-Mans-BFD.md

 ---

 ## Verification
 We configured the RPM test and the event policy.
 Let's see how it works.
 To simulate an outage, I deactivated the far-end interface of the target (192.168.0.0).
 Normally, without a link-down event BGP would take up to a full 90s hold-time to tear down the session.
 With RPM configured, we notice within a 5s interval with our config.
-Below, with some verbose logging you can see the 5 ping probes fail, so the test fails and our event policy tears down our bgp session as configured.

 ```
 set system syslog file daemon-info.log daemon info